 Here’s a peek at four nursing career options for retired nurses:

 If you would like to combine work with a paid vacation, retirement can actually mark the beginning of a new career path.
-With travel nursing jobs at an all-time high, nurses can embrace post-retirement travel nursing gigs, working in hip cultural meccas or near dreamy beaches.
-Certain specialties are especially hot for travel nurses--including ICU, telemetry, OR and L&D, among others--and short-term assignments lend added flexibility for your preferred lifestyle.
+With contract nursing jobs at an all-time high, nurses can embrace post-retirement contract nursing gigs, working in hip cultural meccas or near dreamy beaches.
+Certain specialties are especially hot for contract nurses--including ICU, telemetry, OR, and L&D, among others--and short-term assignments lend added flexibility for your preferred lifestyle.

-Do your homework on travel nurse opportunities, including exchanging ideas with colleagues or other retired nurses on professional social media.
+Do your homework on tnurse opportunities, including exchanging ideas with colleagues or other retired nurses on professional social media.

 2. Nurse education

-According to the 2015 AMN Healthcare survey, 20 percent of nurses working in nursing education plan to work part-time, contributing to a shortage of nurse educators in the near future.
+According to the 2015 AMN Healthcare survey, 20 percent of nurses working in nursing education plan to work part-time, contributing to a shortage of nurse educators soon.
 What a perfect opportunity for experienced nurses to share their knowledge and invest in the next generation of nurses.
 Additionally, some hospitals are starting to use retired nurses to lead staff training sessions for new employees and work flexible shifts during high-volume periods.

 3. Home health care

-Although home health care agencies traditionally pay less than hospitals, home health work is usually less physical demanding and offers nurses the chance to work independently; these jobs may also involve fewer hours.
-Nurses can be employed by a local agency or enjoy short-term travel nurse assignments near the grandkids, in their favorite travel destinations or in their own backyard.
-Some hospitals have assisted living, rehab or home health care units attached that, with seasonal flux, often need the support of traveling nurses.
+Although home health care agencies traditionally pay less than hospitals, home health work is usually less physically demanding and offers nurses the chance to work independently; these jobs may also involve fewer hours.
+Nurses can be employed by a local agency or enjoy short-term contract nurse assignments near the grandkids, in their favorite travel destinations, or their own backyard.
+Some hospitals have assisted living, rehab, or home health care units attached that, with seasonal flux, often need the support of contract nurses.